 Finally, we identified highly cross-disciplinary journals in dynamic modeling of infectious disease by comparing the composition of lead author affiliations across all papers in our paper bank to the composition of lead author affiliations within paper bank papers from each particular journal.
 We calculated the deviance of lead author affiliations within each journal from the overall distribution of lead authors to identify journals whose author affiliation frequencies reflected frequencies over the entire paper bank.

-Supplemental Figures